ikelaiah/request-fp/docs/Request.Session.md

 ## Error Handling

-All HTTP errors raise `ERequestError`.
+All session methods may raise `ERequestError` for transport failures and non-2xx HTTP statuses.
 Use try-except blocks for robust error handling:
 ```pascal
 try
   Response := Session.Get('/data');